Thawing process for the Pfizer-BioNTech COVID-19 vaccine

 It is preferable to thaw frozen vaccine in a refrigerator.
 However, Public Health England’s Immunisation Against Infectious Diseases (The Green Book; Chapter 14a) advises that individual frozen vials may be thawed for 30 minutes at temperatures up to 25°C for immediate use.

-The vial must then be diluted immediately after thawing and used within 6 hours of dilution.
+In this instance, the vial must be diluted within 2 hours of removing from the freezer and used within 6 hours of dilution.